-I. Point-of-care nucleic acid testing (NAT)
+II.
+Point-of-care nucleic acid testing (NAT)

-Nucleic acid testing (NAT) is currently the most sensitive method available for identifying the infectious pathogens.
+Nucleic acid testing (NAT) is currently the most sensitive method available for identifying infectious pathogens.
 Nevertheless, NAT-based diagnosis developed to date mostly require sophisticated infrastructures, reagents, and skilled technicians.
 While readily available in reference laboratories, NATs such as PCR remains inaccessible in resource-limited settings.
 Although extensive efforts have been undertaken towards point-of-care (POC) molecular diagnosis, a fully validated “sample-in-answer-out” NAT system has not developed due to significant challenges of portability, sample preparation, and throughput.
 In response to this urgent need, we aim to develop low-cost field-deployable field-deployable NAT devices and systems, especially for infectious disease in resource-limiting areas.
-These NAT devices could be loaded with easily-obtainable raw biospecimen such as finger prick blood, making diagnostic testing faster and easier for identifying pathogens like Malaria, Zika, and HIV.
+These NAT devices could be loaded with easily-obtainable raw samples such as finger-prick blood, making diagnostic testing faster and easier for identifying pathogens like Malaria, Zika, and HIV.

 - G. Choi, D. Song, S. Shrestha, J. Miao, L. Cui and W. Guan.
 A field-deployable mobile molecular diagnostic system for malaria at the point of need.
-Lab on a Chip, 16, 4341 (2016).
+Lab Chip, 16, 4341 (2016).

 - X. Li, W. Guan, B. Weiner, and M. A. Reed.
 Direct Observation of Charge Inversion in Divalent Nanofluidic Devices.
 Nano Letters, 15, 5046 (2015).

 - W. Guan, and M. A. Reed.
 Electric Field Modulation of the Membrane Potential in Solid-State Ion Channels.
 Nano Letters, 12, 6441 (2012).